G-Code Programming

 You must specify custom G-codes and M-codes first on a program line.
 If you specify a custom G-code or M-code on a program line, then you cannot specify a different G-code or M-code on the same line.

-Passing Arguments to Custom G-codes and M-code
+Passing Arguments to Custom G-Codes and M-Code

 You can pass one or more arguments when you use a custom G-code or M-code.
 Each argument that you specify must be a pair that consists of a name and a real value.
-The name can be the name of an axis or one of these letters: E, F, I, J, K, P, Q, R, S, T. The example that follows invokes a custom M412 M-code with arguments.
+The name can be the name of an axis or one of these letters: E, F, I, J, K, P, Q, R, S, T. The example that follows uses a custom M412 M-code with arguments.

 M412 P10.5 Q21.3 R46.2